Our next steps for continuing

 > The Board of Education has taken formal steps to hold a referendum Thursday, Oct.
 6 so the public can consider a proposal for improvements within the goal of no tax increase.

-> GEHR will begin a comprehensive outreach effort to share information and educate its communities about the proposal, including opportunities for Q&A with professionals.
+> GEHR has embarked on a comprehensive outreach effort to share information and educate its communities about the proposal, including opportunities for Q&A with professionals.

-> For this special GEHR referendum: Anyone who is registered to vote in Egg Harbor City, Galloway Township, Hamilton Township or Mullica Township can cast a ballot.
+> For this special GEHR bond referendum: Anyone who is registered to vote by Sept.
+15 in Egg Harbor City, Galloway Township, Hamilton Township or Mullica Township can cast a ballot.